 }

-Listing 13-14: Making use of an iterator in a for loop
+Listing 13-14: Using an iterator in a for loop

 In languages that don’t have iterators provided by their standard libraries, we would likely write this same functionality by starting a variable at index 0, using that variable to index into the vector to get a value, and incrementing the variable value in a loop until it gets to the total number of items in the vector.

-Iterators take care of all of that logic for us, cutting down on repetitive code we could potentially mess up.
-Iterators give us more flexibility to use the same logic with many different kinds of sequences, not just data structures we can index into like vectors.
-Let’s see how iterators do that.
+Iterators handle all that logic for us, cutting down on repetitive code we could potentially mess up.
+Iterators give us more flexibility to use the same logic with many different kinds of sequences, not just data structures we can index into, like vectors.
+Let’s examine how iterators do that.

-The Iterator trait and the next method
+The Iterator Trait and the next Method

-Iterators all implement a trait named Iterator that is defined in the standard library.
+All iterators implement a trait named Iterator that is defined in the standard library.
 The definition of the trait looks like this:

 trait Iterator {